Fusion-Power-Plant-Framework/bluemira/documentation/source/base/components.rst

 All the default methods on :py:class:`Reactor` such as :py:meth:`show_cad` will act on the currently available :py:class:`ComponentManagers` ignoring unavailable parts of the reactor.
-If a :py:class:`Component` is directly added to a :py:class:`Reactor` and not wrapped in a :py:class:`ComponentManagers` it will be ignored by the :py:class :`Reactor` methods.
+If a :py:class:`Component` is directly added to a :py:class:`Reactor` and not wrapped in a :py:class:`ComponentManagers` it will be ignored by the :py:class:`Reactor` methods.